kylebollinger/archive-reader/README.md

 ## 📦 Features

-There app consists of 3 primary pages here:
+The app consists of 3 primary pages here:

 1. **Index page -** the homepage essentially where we display a portion of the catalog and allow a user to search and/or browse through the archive of texts.
 2. **Category page** - Another more refined list of texts within a certain category, topic, or alphabetical letter.